KristianOellegaard/django-hvad/docs/public/quickstart.rst

     >>> obj = DjangoApplication.objects.language('en').get(name='django-hvad')
     >>> obj.name
-    u'django-hvad'
+    'django-hvad'
     >>> obj.author
-    u'Jonas Obrist'
+    'Jonas Obrist'
     >>> obj.description
-    u'A project to do multilingual models in Django'
+    'A project to do multilingual models in Django'
     >>> obj.description_author
-    u'Jonas Obrist'
+    'Jonas Obrist'
+    >>> obj.language_code
+    'en'

 We use :meth:`~hvad.manager.TranslationManager.language` to tell hvad we want to use translated fields, in English.
 This is one of the three ways to query a translatable model.
-It only ever considers instance that have a translation in the specified language and match the filters in that language.
+It only ever considers instances that have a translation in the specified language and match the filters in that language.

-Other ways are :meth:`~hvad.manager.TranslationManager.untranslated`, which uses a fallback algorithm to fetch the best translation within a list of languages, and direct, vanilla use of the queryset, which does not know about translations or translated fields at all.
+Second way is to add a call to :meth:`~hvad.manager.TranslationManager.fallbacks` after ``language()``, enabling a fallback algorithm to fetch the best translation within a list of languages.

+Lastly, :meth:`~hvad.manager.TranslationManager.untranslated`, allows a direct, vanilla use of the queryset, which does not know about translations or translated fields at all.

+If neither ``language()`` nor ``untranslated()`` is used, one is picked automatically depending on :ref:`USE_DEFAULT_QUERYSET <settings>` setting.

 Back to our instance, get it again, in other languages::

     >>> obj = DjangoApplication.objects.language('fr').get(name='django-hvad')
     >>> obj.description
-    u'Un projet pour gérer des modèles multilingues sous Django'
+    'Un projet pour gérer des modèles multilingues sous Django'
-    >>>
+    >>> obj.language_code
+    'fr'

     >>> DjangoApplication.objects.language('ja').filter(name='django-hvad')
     []